JeffWeinell/JeffWeinell.github.io/_pages/about.md

 </div>

 <!--

+Add links and short descriptions of your projects here

 I investigate how reptiles adapt to different types of ecosystems, and how new species form.
 For my research, I develop methods to integrate  methods populations, and species. broadly trained biologist with extensive experience conducting and leading biodiversity research using field, molecular, and computational methods to study the evolution of vertebrate genomes, populations, and species.
 -->